fawmi/vue-google-maps/README.md

     },
 ```

-- This **IS NOT** a fix.
+- This **IS NOT** a fix!
 This is just a hack we are using to avoid the problem.
-- Please subscribe to the issue to stay in touch with this problem
+- We encourage you to subscribe to that issue to stay in touch with this problem

-### Use it anywhere in your components
+### Using our components anywhere

 ```vue
 <template>